 Application Cycle: Twice yearly (April and October)

-Case Example: A 2024 recipient of the National Technology and Innovation Sandbox grant developed a blockchain traceability system for the halal supply chain—now used by three export companies.
-Such success stories show how government support translates into real economic impact.
+Case Example: A 2024 recipient of the National Technology and Innovation Sandbox grant developed a blockchain tracking system for the halal supply chain.
+Three export companies now use it.
+Such success stories show how government support turns into real economic impact.

-Corporations are now integrating blockchain into supply chains, ESG reporting, and digital finance.
-Malaysia Blockchain Week often becomes the stage for major partnership announcements between enterprises and Web3 startups.
+Companies are now adding blockchain to supply chains, ESG reporting, and digital finance.
+Malaysia Blockchain Week often becomes the stage for major partnership announcements between businesses and Web3 startups.
 MDEC 2024 data shows 42% of large Malaysian companies are testing blockchain solutions in some form.
-During the 2025 conference, IOTA and MDEC announced a joint initiative to develop smart city data infrastructure in Cyberjaya.
+During the 2025 conference, IOTA and MDEC announced a joint effort to develop smart city data infrastructure in Cyberjaya.

 Key Sectors: Banking, logistics, energy, manufacturing